thephpleague/tactician-bernard/README.md

 ### Consuming commands in an event-driven way

 You can also use some event-driven logic.
-Make sure to install the Command Events package:
+Make sure to install the Command Events plugin:

 ``` bash
 $ composer require league/tactician-command-events
 ```

-To learn about using the Command Events plugins check the [documentation](http://tactician.thephpleague.com/plugins/event-middleware/).
+To learn about using the Command Events plugin check the [documentation](http://tactician.thephpleague.com/plugins/event-middleware/).

 #### Limit maximum amount of commands